Eiszeit (album)

-Eiszeit (German for "Ice age") is the fourth album by German Neue Deutsche Härte band Eisbrecher.
+Eiszeit (German for "Ice age") is the fourth studio album by German Neue Deutsche Härte band Eisbrecher.
 It was released on 16 April 2010 in Germany and on 8 June 2010 in the United States.

 Release

 The album is available in three editions – a standard edition with ten songs, a deluxe edition with a bonus track and two remixes, and a limited edition with the bonus tracks from the deluxe edition and footage from a 2009 live performance in Stuttgart.
 The US release features the same tracks as the deluxe edition but has a different remix of the song "Amok".